suffolklibraries/lgc/content/collections/events/blank-page-stowmarket-17-04.md

     content:
       -
         type: text
-        text: 'Join photographer Gillian Allard for this creative workshop for 10-16 year olds at Stowmarket Library.
-Create a unique time-lapse film by playing with photography and sound effects.
+        text: 'Join artist and designer Holly Scholfield for this creative workshop for 10-16 year olds at Stowmarket Library.
+Design and make your own beautiful dry point etching using environmentally friendly materials.
 This workshop is part of '
       -
         type: text
         marks: